workmanjack/pypistart/README.rst

 one ever told you about?

 Well do I have news for you!
-Regardless of whether or not this is your 1st, 9th, or 100th python package, the Python Package Starter is here to make your life easier!
+Regardless of whether or not this is your 1st, 9th, or 100th python package, PyPiStart, the python package starter, is here to make your life easier!
 Simply download and use the package as described below and start developing now!